 Last Monday, I had the delight of seeing my baby girl on the big screen (ultrasound).
-My princess is already head down, soooo I didn't get to see her face or much of her profile - BUT the rest of her body sure is cute. :) After my ultrasound I was to meet with my OB and learn the results of my GTT from Friday (Glucose Tolerance Test).
+My princess is already head down, so I didn’t get to see her face or much of her profile – BUT the rest of her body sure is cute. 🙂 After my ultrasound I was to meet with my OB and learn the results of my GTT from Friday (Glucose Tolerance Test).
 I was so nervous.

 I stepped on the scale, and had (surprise) lost another pound.
 Now, officially bringing my pregnancy weight gain to 4 pounds.

-Blood Pressure - perfect range for a healthy athlete.
+Blood Pressure – perfect range

 “I’m doing great with this check up!”
 I thought to myself.

 Then, the doctor comes in.

 “How are you feeling” … “Any decrease in fetal movement” … (You know all the normal third trimester questions).
 Then, …

 “How do you think you did with the GTT”.

 I was silent for a moment then, I responded with “I hope I passed, but i’m prepared if I didn’t”.